Skip to Content

 15. Problem Solve

 Problem solving can be the most, um… problematic, of all the maths tasks!
-Children in the grades often struggle to visualize problems and what they actually mean.
+Children in the grades often struggle to visualize problems and what they mean.

 They often resort to guessing operations (e.g. it says more so I should add) without having any idea what the problem is actually about and how, when visualized, the solution is usually so logical.